LAST UDPATED: December 9, 2025

 ARTICLE VI

 Section 1.
 The officers of the Association shall consist of a Chair, a Vice-Chair, a Secretary and a Treasurer.
-The Chair and Vice-Chair shall be members of the Board of Directors; provided the Secretary and Treasurer may be a single officer if the Board of Directors so chooses.
+The Chair, Vice-Chair, Secretary and Treasurer shall be members of the Board of Directors; provided the Secretary and Treasurer may be a single officer if the Board of Directors so chooses.

 Section 2.
-The Chair shall be the chief executive officer of the Association, shall preside at all meetings of the membership and of the Board of Directors and shall perform the duties generally performed by the president of a corporation.
+The Chair shall preside at all meetings of the membership and of the Board of Directors and shall perform the duties generally performed by the president of a corporation.

 Section 3.
 The Vice-Chair shall assist the Chair in the performance of his duties and shall perform the duties of the Chair in their absence.

 Section 4.
-The Secretary shall attend all meetings of the membership and of the Board of Directors and shall prepare and keep the minutes of such meetings in a book to be maintained for that purpose.
-Under the direction of the Chair, the Secretary shall handle all correspondence and secretarial work of the Association.
-The Secretary shall also be responsible for issuing evidence of membership to the members and shall keep a roster of the membership and all other permanent records of the Association at the office of the Association.
+The Secretary shall attend all meetings of the membership and of the Board of Directors and shall review the minutes of such meetings, which shall be maintained by the Association.
+Minutes will be approved by the full Board at the next meeting.
+Under the direction of the Chair and the Secretary the Association staff shall handle all correspondence and secretarial work of the Association.
+The Secretary shall work with the Association staff on issuing evidence of membership to the members and shall keep a roster of the membership and all other permanent records of the Association at the office of the Association.

 ARTICLE VII